Consent Forms – SAMPLE only, for your review.

 Psychotherapy Sessions and Fees

 I offer a service that has value and your payment is a recognition of that fact, as well as providing me income that I depend upon to continue in my practice and my pro-bono activities in the community.
 Know that I appreciate the sacrifices you make to pay for your time with me.
 It will help us focus on you and your problem quickly if you plan to pay at the beginning of each session.
 I accept debit, health savings card or credit card and use Quick Books to process those payments.
-Cash and check payments in person are also welcome and even preferred (no fees on my end).
+Cash and check payments in person are also welcome and even preferred (no fees).

 If we agree that we can work together on your problem, our first session together will be approximately two hours long, and will cost $280.
 After our first long session, typical sessions will be 45 to 60 minutes.
 My typical 45 minute session fee is $125.
 A full hour is $140.
 If you become involved in legal proceedings that require my participation, you will be expected to pay for my time, even if the request comes from another party.

 Unless we both agree cancellation was unavoidable and we cannot find another slot in the same week, once an appointment session is scheduled, you will be charged a $60 fee, unless you provide 24 hour advance notice.

 Insurance companies require providers to furnish a diagnosis and may ask for records, which I must provide.
 Your issues that bring you to therapy may not meet criteria required for diagnosis.
 In that case, we would not be able to bill insurance.
 Medicare is the only insurance provider I will bill.
 I am out of network for all other providers and if I can determine that you have a mental health diagnosis, I can provide you what is called a Superbill, which lists diagnosis, sessions and fees that you paid to me.
 You can then submit for reimbursement to your company and once you meet your deductible, they would cover some part of the claim.
 Additionally, you understand that, by using your insurance, you authorize me to release information to your insurance company.